Student Workshops for 2026

 Ever wonder what you have in common with Black Widow and Wonder Woman?
 Your body does amazing things and you just don't know it!
 Like the super spy Black Widow, it can decode secret messages.
 It can also make sure your cells only tell the truth when talking to other cells, just like Wonder Woman's Lasso of Truth!
 These superpowers help make us who we are and allow us to do incredible things.
 Come discover how "super" you are and better understand some of your favorite heroes!

-Physics: Biophysics
+Physics: Nanoscience

-21. Program Your Own Animation!
+19. Program Your Own Animation!

 Computer Science: Programming

 Interested in how animators make cartoons fly?
 Do you love puzzle games?
-If you’ve ever wondered about what it takes to make something creative with the computer, this workshop is for you!
+If you've ever wondered about what it takes to make something creative with the computer, this workshop is for you!
 We will teach you the basics of Scratch, a popular free program, to make characters fly.
-We’ll teach you computer science techniques to make your animations super cool with interactions and fun effects!
-Come make animations and discover how the inner details of programming can help you create!
+We'll teach you computer science techniques to make your animations super cool with interactions and fun effects!
+You can make animations and discover how the inner details of programming can help you create!

 9th and 10th Grade Workshop Descriptions